hariom454/Coding/README.md

 # Coding
-These are the solution of some problmes of competitive coding.
+These are the solution of some problems of competitive coding.
+Solution of Project Euler Problems.
+Solution of some problems of Spoj.
 functions.cpp Contains
  - Prime Numbers
  - GCD